wertysas/cloxpp/README.md

 -  . . .

 ## Implementation status
-Currently the VM supports all but two features of lox:
+Currently the VM supports all but one feature of lox:
-- No Garbage Collector (work in progess, currently benchmarking different allocator models and how they affect the GC).
 - No user defined classes.

 CloxPP  passes all unit tests from [munificient/craftinginterpreters](https://github.com/munificent/craftinginterpreters#testing)